PoisotLab/2015_ms_datamining/ms.md

 literature data, expert knowledge, and additional information coming from field work, either as direct observation of feeding events or through gut-content analysis.
-Because of these technical constraints, food-web data are most often assembled in a single location.
+Because of these technical constraints, food-web data are most often assembled based on sampling in a single location.
 This impedes our ability to address the variation of their structure in space, which may both translate the action of macroecological mechanisms, as well as hold key to our ability to predict the spatial variation of ecological properties.
 As a consequence, most of the properties of food web over large (continental, global) spatial extents remain undocumented.
 For example, what is the relationship between latitude and connectance (the density of feeding interactions)?
-One possible way to approach this question would be to collect data from different localities, and document through *e.g.* regressions the relationship between latitude and connected.
+One possible way to approach this question would be to collect data from different localities, and document through *e.g.* regressions the relationship between latitude and connectance.
 The approach we will illustrate here uses broad-scale data integration to forecast the structure of a single system at the global scale.
 We are interested in predicting the structure of a pine-marsh food web, worldwide.

 ## Interactions data